percy/exec-action/README.md

 # Percy exec GitHub Action

-A GitHub action to run `percy exec` CLI commands.
+A GitHub action to run `percy exec` CLI commands for visual testing.
 [Full API docs for this action can be found here](https://docs.percy.io/docs/github-actions#section-exec-action)

 ## Quick start